telerik/kendo-ui-core/docs/intro/installation/jquery-initialization.md

     </script>
 ```

-### Initialize within Iframes
+### Within Iframes

-It is theoretically possible to initialize a Kendo UI widget, which is inside an `iframe`, from the context of the parent page, or vice-versa.
-Such cross-frame widget creation may work in specific scenarios, but is not officially supported or recommended.
-For example, widgets that render popups may not be able to display them.
-A possible workaround is to initialize widgets in another document context by calling a JavaScript function, which belongs to the same context, where the widgets will be located.
+It is theoretically possible to initialize a Kendo UI widget which is inside an `iframe` from the context of the parent page, or vice-versa.
+Such cross-frame widget creation might work in specific scenarios, but is not officially supported or recommended.
+For example, widgets that render popups might not be able to display them.
+A possible workaround is to initialize widgets in another document context by calling a JavaScript function, which belongs to the same context where the widgets will be located.

 ## Configuration

-You can configure a Kendo UI widget by passing a configuration object (key/value pairs) as an argument to the jQuery plugin method.
-Each widget supported configuration options and events are listed in the respective widget [API reference](/api/javascript/kendo).
-The configuration object may also contain event handlers that will be bound to the corresponding widget events.
+Configure a Kendo UI widget by passing a configuration object&mdash;key/value pairs&mdash;as an argument to the jQuery plug-in method.
+Each widget's supported configuration options and events are listed in the [API reference](/api/javascript/kendo) of the respective widget.
+The configuration object might also contain event handlers that will be bound to the corresponding widget events.

-### Instantiate the Grid
+### Grid Instantiation

-The example below sets the [height](/api/javascript/ui/grid#configuration-height), [columns](/api/javascript/ui/grid#configuration-columns) and [dataSource](/api/javascript/ui/grid#configuration-dataSource) configuration options of the Grid widget.
+The example below sets the [`height`](/api/javascript/ui/grid#configuration-height), [`columns`](/api/javascript/ui/grid#configuration-columns) and [`dataSource`](/api/javascript/ui/grid#configuration-dataSource) configuration options of the Grid widget.

 ###### Example